 Despite the few benefits of a WordPress.com site, there are major limitations you want to seriously consider:

-- On the wp.com platform, you do not have a full control of your site.
+- On the wp.com platform, wp.com hosts your site, so you do not have full control of your site.

 - You run the risk of losing your site if you go against the rules of WordPress.

-- The free plan only allows you install a limited number of themes on your website.
+- The free plan only allows you to install a limited number of themes on your website.

 - You are not allowed to upload custom or premium themes and plugins.
 This is because the extensibility of wordpress.com is very limited.